Bayesian Sparse Vector Autoregressive Switching Models with Application to Human Gesture Phase Segmentation: Simulation Studies

+We set $s^{\,j} = 0.75$ for all $j$ enforcing a large degree of sparsity while still allowing for active connections when supported by the data.
 This two step procedure can be operationalised using Monte Carlo to estimate the probability of stability and the expected sparsity, and one-dimensional grid searches for values of $\sigma_{\beta}^{\,j}$ and $a_{r}^{\,j}$ satisfying the above criteria.
 The intercepts $\bm{\alpha}^{\, j}$ are given the same prior as the elicited one for $\beta^{\,j}_{\,pil}$'s.